FedeDP/libmodule/README.md

 Yes, it is availabe at http://libmodule.readthedocs.io/en/latest/.
 You have some nice examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.

+## What is a module, anyway?

+Unsurprisingly, module is the core concept of libmodule architecture.
+It can be somewhat seen as a class, and shares lots of concepts with an Actor.
+It helps you to write standard and clean projects with small units, so called modules, whose job should be self-contained.
+You may notice though that recv method takes a message_t as parameter.
+This parameter can be used as module's messaging system (with PubSub mechanism too).

+## But.. why?

+We all know OOP is not a solution to everything and C is still a beautiful and much used language.
+Still, I admit to love code modularity that OOP enforces; moreover, I realized I was using same code/abstraction over and over in my C projects (both side projects and at my job).
+So I thought that writing a library to achieve those same abstractions in a cleaner and simpler way was the right thing to do.

 ## Build dep and how to build

 You only need cmake to build libmodule.